lzwjava/blog-source/original/2025-09-27-shawn-interview-en.md

 **B:** Yeah yeah, impressive.
 Yeah yeah.

 **A:** What I want to say is, I question these things.
 I think few ordinary people dare to question everything the way Yin Wang does.
 He says the Turing Award isn’t a big deal—that computers were invented collectively by many people.
-Just like at a large international bank—others might idolize you today, but having walked the path yourself, you realize it’s nothing special.
+Just like at an international bank—others might idolize you today, but having walked the path yourself, you realize it’s nothing special.
 Um.
 Like Turing is just like Andrew Yao or Lou Tiancheng from Pony AI.
 Yeah.
 Yin Wang said long ago that AI hadn’t really progressed in the image field: because of lack of large-scale data and the fake nature of the top-5 accuracy test.

 **B:** Yeah.